 Ceire is a qualified chef and teacher who takes her inspiration for educating people about healthy food choices from her time working as a trainee chef with Jamie Oliver.
 Ceire has introduced the LOV Food Program, a fun and interactive approach to teach students about the relationship between eye health, diabetes (good and bad sugars) and the foods we eat whilst providing practical cooking tips for easy, healthy meals.
 She travels with the vision van inspiring students to eat healthy and raise the awareness around diabetes and eye health.
-Ceire also provides part-time administrative support in the LOV office.
+Ceire is currently on maternity leave but hopes to rejoin the team in mid 2019.

 Louise is an experienced administrator who has worked in the mining, education, health and accounting sector.
 She lists her personal achievements as establishing a women’s karate class aimed at confidence building and goal setting for individuals; volunteering in a Mongolian orphanage to support children to learn English and develop trusting relationships and spending 4 years living in Mongolia, learning the language, developing relationships with local woman, embracing the culture and assimilating into local Mongolian life by living outside of the ex-pat community.

 Paul joined LOV in 2018 as an experienced heavy vehicle driver and qualified electrical tradesman who has lived and worked in the Kimberley region of WA.
 He has licences to operate a range of heavy machinery as well as holding roles looking after truck driver logistics, lecturing in his trade and running his own business.
 Paul also brings unique skills having been a sanctuary manager in the West Kimberley, a role that involved transporting goods and tourists to remote locations as well as supervising resident traditional owners in land management activities.